-This legal identifier is in the front corner of the instrument panel, on the driver side of the vehicle.
-It can be seen through the windshield from outside.
+This legal identifier is in the front corner of the dashboard, on the driver side of the vehicle.
+It can be seen through the windshield from outside of the vehicle just above the wiper arm.
 The Vehicle Identification Number (VIN) also appears on the Vehicle Certification label and certificates of title and registration.